JohnyCoolHD/RetroDisc-System/README.md

 RetroDisc is storage independent and works on almost any storage medium.

-Supported examples include:

-- DVD-ROM *(supported, but not recommended for all games because of its limited read speed)*
-- Blu-ray
+## Recommended

+These storage types provide the best experience:
 - ISO images
-- CD-ROM *(supported, but generally not recommended because of its limited read speed)*
 - USB flash drives
-- External HDDs
 - External SSDs
 - Internal drives
 - microSD cards
 - NAS storage
+- Blu-ray

+# Supported, but performance depends on drive speed and connection

+These storage types work, but loading times may vary:
+- External HDDs
+- DVD-ROM

+# Works, but not recommended

+CD-ROM is supported, but generally not recommended due to limited read speed.

 RetroDisc behaves the same regardless of the storage medium.